dwyl/learn-devops/gogs/install-gogs-raspberrypi.md

 + Install `Gogs` on Debian:
 https://www.linode.com/docs/guides/install-gogs-on-debian/ <br />
 Last updated Oct 2020, some things deprecated.
-But still good as a reference.
+But still good as a starting point.